Ideal simplicial volume of manifolds with boundary: Introduction

 If $\tau$ is a triangulation of $M$, then a suitable algebraic sum of the simplices of $\tau$ provides a fundamental cycle for $M$.
 Hence the simplicial volume is bounded above by the minimal number of simplices in any triangulation of $M$, and it can be thought as the minimal size of triangulations of $M$ ``with real coefficients'' (even if this analogy is very loose: fundamental cycles of manifolds can contain simplices which are very far from being embedded, for example).

 When dealing with manifolds with boundary, it is often useful to work with \emph{ideal} triangulations rather than with traditional ones (we refer the reader to Section~\ref{ideal:sec} for the precise definition of ideal triangulation).
-Indeed, ideal triangulations are usually more manageable than classical ones, and in many cases they are much more economic: for example, the smallest cusped hyperbolic $3$-manifold (which was constructed by Gieseking in 1912, and shown to have the smallest volume among non-compact hyperbolic $3$-manifolds by Adams~\cite{Adams}) can be triangulated using only one ideal simplex, and the figure-eight knot complement, which doubly covers the Gieseking manifold, admits an ideal triangulation with $2$ ideal tetrahedra.
+Indeed, ideal triangulations are usually more manageable than classical ones, and in many cases they are much more economical: for example, the smallest cusped hyperbolic $3$-manifold (which was constructed by Gieseking in 1912, and shown to have the smallest volume among non-compact hyperbolic $3$-manifolds by Adams~\cite{Adams}) can be triangulated using only one ideal simplex, and the figure-eight knot complement, which doubly covers the Gieseking manifold, admits an ideal triangulation with $2$ ideal tetrahedra.

 In this paper we introduce and study the notion of \emph{ideal simplicial volume}.
 To this aim, we first introduce a homology theory for manifolds with boundary, called \emph{marked homology}, in which {ideal} singular simplices are allowed.
 We then show that marked homology is isomorphic to the singular homology of the manifold relative to its boundary.
 This allows us to define a fundamental class in the marked context, which will be called \emph{ideal fundamental class}.
 We then define the ideal simplicial volume $\isv{M}$ of $M$ as the infimum of the $\ell^1$-norms of the representatives of the ideal fundamental class.
 We refer the reader to Section~\ref{ideal:sec} for the precise definition.
+A crucial fact is that the canonical isomorphism between marked homology and relative homology is not isometric: as discussed in Remark~\ref{no:naif}, a seemingly reasonable definition of the ideal simplicial volume in the context of relative homology would not lead to an interesting theory.